 - Internal status reporting and blockers removal

-While others may be directly or indirectly involved with specific implementations and customers, the below list accounts for the primary internal stakeholders.
+While others may be directly or indirectly involved with specific implementations and customers, the below list accounts for the common stakeholders involved in a implementation project from Sourcegraph’s side.
 It is important that these stakeholders have direct and clear access to any and all information pertaining to the deployment.
 This is primarily achieved through regular maintenance of the project plan documents.

 - Implementation Engineer